 Jesus and His disciples were traveling from Judea to Galilee, and by the time they reached

-Samaria they had already walked about thirty-five miles.
+Samaria, they had already walked about thirty-five miles.
 Suffice it to say, they were hot, tired, thirsty, and hungry.
 The disciples went into the town of Sychar to buy food.
 But Jesus went to the well, not just to get water, but to give water.
 Just as our bodies must have water to live, our impoverished souls need spiritual water to live eternally.
 That’s the kind of water Jesus came to give the woman at the well.

 Romans 3:9-23 tells us that no one seeks after God—God seeks us.
 So, having crossed ethnic, social, religious, and gender boundaries, there was Jesus, waiting for this woman.
 Hoping to avoid contact with the other women, she arrived to fetch water in the blazing heat of the midday sun.
 Who in their right mind goes to get water in the hottest part of the day?
 A woman who was despised by the women and rejected by the men of her town—that’s who.
-But, that did not stop Jesus from striking up a conversation with her.
+But that did not stop Jesus from striking up a conversation with her.
 He has an innate ability to build bridges to communicate with people.
 Jesus, having been raised in Nazareth, a place synonymous with the word despised, knew how it felt to be despised and rejected (Luke 2:39; Isaiah 53:1-12).
 So, He could relate to her.

 1 Corinthians 1:27-29